The Adventures of

 Tttthhhhhhhhhhh---THUMP!
 Mrs. Duck landed softly on the pillow, her slumber undisturbed.

-They had decided to drag the pillow, on which
+They had decided to drag the pillow, upon

-Mrs. Duck was now sleeping, into the bathroom, after which, they would close
+which Mrs. Duck was now sleeping, into the bathroom, after which, they would

 |Ever so carefully, they slid the pillow